 In June 2013 the Lord Chief Justice was very pleased to appoint Professor Sally Wheeler of Queen’s University, Belfast as the first lay member on the Group.
 In June 2016 Ms Geraldine Hanna, Chief Executive, Victim Support NI, given her knowledge and understanding of the issues facing victims and witnesses of crime, accepted an invitation from the Lord Chief Justice to join the Group as the second Lay Member.

-Members of the Lord Chief Justice's Sentencing Group
+Members of the Lady Chief Justice's Sentencing Group

 - Lord Justice McCloskey (Chairman)